tcassar/settle/write_up/Analysis + Design.md

 ##### Complexity
 Finding an augmenting path is completed in $\mathcal O(E)$ time (where $E$ is the number of edges in the graph).
 In the worst case, 1 unit of flow is added every iteration.
 This makes the overall time complexity of the Fulkerson-Ford Max Flow  $\mathcal O(E\cdot f)$, where $f$ is the max flow of the graph.

-This is not ideal, as the time complexity is heavily dependant on the flow through the graph.
+This is not ideal, as the time complexity is heavily dependent on the flow through the graph.
 This is improved upon in the strongly polynomial Edmonds-Karp Max Flow algorithm

 #### Edmonds-Karp Max Flow